CurvSurf/FindSurface-Samples/README.md

 GETTING STARTED
 ---------------

-1. Register as a developer in our [developer register website](https://developers.curvsurf.com/register.jsp).
+1. Register as a developer in our [developers website](https://developers.curvsurf.com/register.jsp).

 2. You have to get a trial license or to purchase standard/pro license of the SDK in [here]().